ChelseaGuan/Daycare-Website/README.md

 </details>

 ## About the Project
 Responsive website with template inheritance, error handling and form validation.

+### Development
+This project was developed in the PyCharm IDE from JetBrains.

 ### Built With
 * Python (Flask)
 * CSS (Bootstrap)